BerkayZ/currency-ai/README.md

+# Project Disclaimer

+**Note: This project was developed approximately 2 years ago as an early exploration into time series forecasting and cryptocurrency prediction.**
+- The current implementation uses random train/test splitting, which creates data leakage in time series contexts
+- Scalers are refit on test data, causing inconsistency between training and prediction phases
+- The model treats individual data points as sequences rather than using proper sequential windows

 ## Intro
 This project is a research endeavor, and it is important to note that the outcomes may not be guaranteed at 100%.
 It is strongly advised **not to execute trades **solely based on the results derived from this project.